jupyter/jupyter/docs/source/what_is_jupyter.md

 or simply Notebook with capital "N".
 The digital file/document is written as a common name (ie, lower-case) notebook.

-You can find detailed information about notebook file format, `nbformat`, and the frontend application in their respective official documentation:
+You can find detailed information about the notebook file format, `nbformat`, and the frontend application in their respective official documentation:

 - Notebook file format: [nbformat.readthedocs.io][]
 - Jupyter-Notebook: [jupyter-notebook.readthedocs.io][]

-### *Notebook* and *Lab*
+### Notebook Editor Programs

 [jupyterlab.readthedocs.io]: https://jupyterlab.readthedocs.io

-There are two applications (aka, frontends) to edit and run notebooks:
-Jupyter-Notebook and Jupyter-Lab.
-Jupyter-Lab is an evolution of Jupyter-Notebook, it provides a more concise and customizable user interface.
+TODO Notebook link

-It is mostly a matter of preference which application/interface to use, they both provide pretty much the same functionalities on what regards editing and running notebook documents.
+The two most popular notebook editor programs are Jupyter-Notebook and JupyterLab, though there are others.
+Which one you choose to use is mostly a matter of preference (both Notebook and Lab provide many of the same capabilities for editing and running notebooks):

-The *Lab* provides a richer graphical user interface (GUI), whereas *Notebook* provides a simpler GUI.
+- Jupyter Notebook offers a simplified, lightweight notebook authoring experience

+- JupyterLab offers a more customizable, feature-rich, tabbed multi-notebook editing environment, and has additional tools like a customizable layout and system console (a common tool used by programmers)

+- And more...read about additional notebook interfaces here (LINK)!

-Personally, I like to use Jupyter-Lab on my daily work as a data analyst, and Jupyter-Notebook while teaching so we can all focus on the notebook's content.
+A professor, for instance, might use JupyterLab for their daily work as a data analyst, and Jupyter Notebook while teaching to provide a cleaner, more focused view of the notebook's content.

-Regarding ambiguous use of terms, sometimes people will refer to Jupyter-Lab as "Notebook"; This is certainly the case among old practitioners, that used the Notebook application extensively in a time prior to Jupyter-Lab.

-- Jupyter-Lab: [jupyterlab.readthedocs.io][]

-### What about *Hub*?
+### JupyterHub

 [jupyterhub.readthedocs.io]: https://jupyterhub.readthedocs.io

-Jupyter-Hub is a manager of Jupyter-Lab and Jupyter-Notebook instances in multi-user settings.
+JupyterHub provides a multi-user management system where many different people can log in and use their own isolated notebook editor program and environment.

-In a Jupyter-Hub setup editing and running notebook files is still performed by Lab and Notebook, the Hub is responsible for authenticating users and handling them their corresponding Lab/Notebook instance connection.
+With JupyterHub, editing and running notebook files is still performed by an editor program like Lab or Notebook.
+The Hub is responsible for authenticating users and providing them their corresponding Lab/Notebook instance connection.

-Jupyter-Hub can be set up in different system configurations: in a single computer, in a cluster of computers, in containers in the cloud.
+Jupyter-Hub can be set up in different system configurations:

+- In a single computer
+- In a cluster of computers
+- In containers in the cloud

-The Hub is quite flexible and easy to extend for specific multi-user scenarios.
+JupyterHub is quite flexible for many different multi-user scenarios.

-For details:

-- Jupyter-Hub: [jupyterhub.readthedocs.io][]
+### IPython

-### IPython, Jupyter-Widgets and IPyWidgets
+- XXXXX Jupyter-Widgets and IPyWidgets

 [ipywidgets.readthedocs.io]: https://ipywidgets.readthedocs.io
 [ipython.readthedocs.io/interactive/tutorial]: https://ipython.readthedocs.io/en/stable/interactive/tutorial.html